 This still can be done by reinstating the car tax phase out in this budget program.
 Yes, the figures might change but the legislation passed and the fundamental law is still there from 1998.
-Tell your legislator and local elected officials to reinstate the car tax phase out program because It’s a fulfillment of a promise made in 1998 to the people of Rhode Island.
-It’s a tax relief for everyone who owns a vehicle.
+Tell your legislator and local elected officials to reinstate the car tax phase out program, not because it’s election year but because it’s a fulfillment of a promise made in 1998 to the people of Rhode Island.

 It’s time for all Rhode Islanders to speak up and it’s time for our Rhode Island elected officials to kick this political football into the end zone.